Chetax/My-Portfolio/README.md

 # Theme-Switcher-with-UseContext
-A theme switcher application where users can toggle between light and dark themes.Using React useContext to manage the theme state globally.
+A single page application where users can also toggle between light and dark themes.Using React useContext to manage the theme state globally.